 What are transaction monitoring rules?

 Many organisations use transaction monitoring to simply tick the boxes.
-But if you really want to tackle money laundering and financial crime, you need to build your own library of transaction monitoring rules.
+But if you really want to solve money laundering and financial crime, you need to build your own library of transaction monitoring rules.
 Your rules must cover specific money laundering typologies and target your organisation’s particular risks and vulnerabilities.
 Whether you are an early-stage startup or an established enterprise, Salv can help you to quickly set up and upgrade your transaction monitoring system.
-See our transaction monitoring rules in action.

 With transaction monitoring rules that accurately capture your organisation’s known and potential risks, you can:

-- Develop a deeper understanding of the key risks to your customers and your business, and establish patterns of suspicious behaviour.
+- Develop a deeper understanding of the key risks facing your customers and your business, and establish patterns of suspicious behaviour tailored to their specific needs.

 - Analyse the logic to capture the known and potential risks, and create transaction monitoring rules that follow that logic.
 Validate the rule syntax.